-Up to the date of this report, the Group faces certain risks and uncertainties in achieving our business strategies in accordance with the use of proceeds plan as set out in the Prospectus, and are summarised as follows:
+Up to the date of this report, the Group has faced certain risks and uncertainties in achieving our business strategies in accordance with the use of proceeds plan as set out in the Prospectus, and which are summarised as follows:

-- (1) The outbreak of the COVID-19, may cause damage to its economy and as a result may adversely affect our business plan to expanse our production capacities and replace of machines in existing production lines; - (2) When achieving our business plans, timing is everything.
-The Group may fail to grasp the business trend to determine the optimal time to hit the market or promote our brands; and - (3) In an increasingly volatile and complex trading environment, the Group may face change of consumer behavior and high competition when we launch our marketing plan.
+- (1) The Pandemic has severely affected the Group's business and operation after the imposition of the travel restrictions by the PRC governments.
+There is no assurance that Pandemic will not recur or other outbreaks will not occur.
+In the event there will be travel restrictions and lockdown in the PRC and Hong Kong in the future, the Group's business may be materially and adversely affected; - (2) When achieving our business plans, timing is everything.
+The Group may fail to grasp the business trend to determine the optimal time to hit the market or promote our brands; and - (3) In an increasingly volatile and complex trading environment, the Group may face changes in consumer behavior and high competition when we launch our marketing plan.